bgamari/tkyprof/README.markdown

 Prerequistes
 ------------------------

-* TKYProf uses some of HTML5 features, but does not support graceful downgrading.
+* TKYProf uses some of HTML5 features, but does not support graceful degradation.
 You need a modern browser supporting HTML5 and CSS3 for now.
 * TKYProf is written in Haskell.
 Haskell Platform and Cabal are required.

 How to use TKYProf